 Q: What kind of events does Hillel have?

 A: Hillel holds a variety of cultural events throughout the month.
 These events include bringing in speakers, tie-dye, movie nights, challah baking, Purim parties, Humantachen baking, Sukkah decorating, Bar/Bat Mitzvah parties, Chanukah parties with latke cooking, Israeli Independence party and many others.

 Q:What opportunities does Hamilton offer for Jewish studies?

-A: Hebrew is one of the languages required to minor Middle Eastern studies.
+A: Hebrew is one of the languages required to minor in Middle Eastern studies.
 You can find more about our Hebrew courses.